 There simply aren’t enough waking hours in the day for everything.
 Unless, y’know, you make more waking hours.
 Sleep is for the weak, after all.

-As an adult, things are different for a lot of us.
+But seriously, the choice between gaming and sleep as an adult gamer feels like a much more serious decision with more pressing ramifications.
 Some of us have partners, children, a job, or a pet dog named Frank who demands a walk at 5:30 AM every single day.
-As we grow up, we all have different responsibilities, and they eat into our free time and take away from our hobbies, such as gardening, or being a gang kingpin online in Los Santos.
+As we grow up, we all have different responsibilities, and they eat into our free time and take away from our hobbies, such as gardening, or being a fucking boss in GTA Online.

 Something has to give, so it may as well be sleep, right?